 Step Two: Check the water flow rate

-Ensure that the water flow rate from the pool pump and the filter is high enough for the heat pump.
+Ensure the water flow rate from the pool pump and the filter is high enough for the heat pump.
 If it’s too low, your water won’t heat fast enough.

 Step Three: Mount the base